Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Reimplemented generator templates in new language.
 The generator has a much better performance now.
 * Errors and warnings can be translated into other languages now (German is supported already).
 * Validation is no longer performed automatically every few seconds, but on certain events (each model save in the main editor, after opening existing models, when starting generation) and when calling validation manually using the main menu.
-* Updated to Eclipse 4.2.2 (Juno SR2) and corresponding versions of third-party components.
+* Updated to Eclipse Juno SR2 (4.2.2) and corresponding versions of third-party components.
 Mac OS X builds support only cocoa now, there are no launchers available for carbon anymore.
 * The example models from the `MostExamples` repository are now shipped in a folder named `examples` within MOST.
 * Removed custom beautifier component as it caused more problems than benefits.
 * Reimplemented validation constraints, errors and warnings now also with German translation.